 If you double it you'll have enough barbecue sauce on hand to use some right away and some for dinner later in the week.

-Opinions vary a lot about what makes the best BBQ sauce.
+Opinions vary on what makes the best BBQ sauce.
 So whether you prefer a sweeter, stickier sauce or maybe a more vinegary or spicy version, feel free to tweak the ingredients to suit your preference.
 Here are some ideas...

-- Reduce the maple syrup to ¼ cup for a less sweet sauce (or even down to 3 Tbsp if you're very anti-sweet).
+- Reduce the maple syrup to ¼ cup for a less sweet sauce.
+Or if you're using dates instead, start with just 3, then taste the sauce from the blender and adjust.

 - Want it on the sweeter side?
 Add 1 or 2 tablespoons of coconut or brown sugar in addition to the maple syrup.
 Another option is to add 1 or 2 pitted medjool dates to the blender.

-- Reduce or omit the smoked paprika for a less smoky flavor, and/or omit the liquid smoke.
+- Reduce or omit the smoked paprika for less smokiness, and/or skip the liquid smoke.

-- For a smoky barbecue sauce, increase the smoked paprika to 1 ½ teaspoons, add a pinch of dried chipotle flakes, and/or increase the liquid smoke to ⅛ or ¼ teaspoon (it doesn't take much; add carefully!).
+- For a smoky barbecue sauce, increase the smoked paprika to 1 ½ teaspoons, add a pinch of dried chipotle flakes, and increase the liquid smoke (it doesn't take much, so add carefully!).

-- Omit the cayenne and black pepper for a non-spicy sauce.
+- Omit the cayenne and black pepper for a mild BBQ sauce.

-- Add a bit more cayenne plus a pinch of dried chipotle flakes for more heat.
+- Add a bit more cayenne plus a pinch of dried chipotle flakes for extra heat.

 To adjust acidity: